amosjyng/langchain-visualizer/README.md

 2. Write an async function to visualize whichever workflow you're running
 3. Call `langchain_visualizer.visualize` on that function

-See below instructions for an example on how to reproduce the above screenshot.
+For an example, see below instructions on reproducing the screenshot.

 ### Running the example screenshot